Tyler Donati

-Tyler Donati (born October 17, 1986) is a Canadian professional ice hockey right wing, currently playing for the Brampton Beast of the ECHL.
-Tyler is the identical twin of hockey player Justin Donati, only older than Justin by 7 minutes.
+Tyler Donati (born October 17, 1986) is a Canadian professional ice hockey right wing, who last played for the Brampton Beast of the ECHL.
+Tyler is the identical twin of hockey player Justin Donati, and is older than Justin by just 7 minutes.
 Though neither brother has been drafted, both attended the Detroit Red Wings rookie camp in 2006.

 Playing career

-On January 8, 2005 Tyler, along with brother Justin Donati, was acquired from the Oshawa Generals to the Toronto St. Michael's Majors for Cal Clutterbuck.
+On January 8, 2005 Tyler, along with brother Justin, was acquired from the Oshawa Generals to the Toronto St. Michael's Majors for Cal Clutterbuck.
 Tyler played alongside of Justin on the Toronto St. Michael's Majors of the OHL, but this was ended when Tyler was traded to the Belleville Bulls.
 Tyler and his brother both attended the Detroit Red Wings rookie camp as non-draft invitees in August/September 2006 and played well, both producing points regularly throughout the tournament games.
 His 2010-11 season with the Elmira Jackals was cut short after being side-lined due to shoulder surgery.

 On May 23, 2012, Donati left for Europe to join Vålerenga Ishockey of the GET-ligaen in Oslo, Norway.
 After two seasons abroad, Donati returned to his home province of Ontario, in signing a one-year deal with the Brampton Beast of the ECHL on September 15, 2014.

 Personal life

-Tyler and his brother Justin are actively involved in the Points for Cancer fund, with money for each point either Donati scores being matched by their respective hockey clubs and going towards research to find a cure for ovarian cancer.
+Tyler and his brother Justin were actively involved in the Points for Cancer fund, with money for each point either Donati scores being matched by their respective hockey clubs and going towards research to find a cure for ovarian cancer.
 They joined this organization because their mother Corinne was diagnosed with ovarian cancer in 2003.
 Following their mother's death in July 2006, the brothers continue Points for Cancer fundraising in her name.